facelessuser/pymdown-extensions/docs/src/markdown/extensions/fancylists.md

 These numbers, depending on how they are combined, are added and subtracted to make bigger numbers.

-In modern day, we've added strict rules to the system, but looking at historical examples, the system was for less strict.
-FancyLists airs on the side of less strict to be more forgiving of user inputs, browsers will always render them in a more strict form regardless of what the user inputs.
+In modern day, many assume more strict rules, but looking at historical examples, the system was for less strict.
+FancyLists airs on the side of being a little less strict to be more forgiving of user inputs, browsers will always render them in a more strict form regardless of what the user inputs.

 #### Rules of Addition